Even experts fear 'spear phishing'

 Awareness is key

-Our defence must target raising awareness, limiting damage and being able to verify communication.
+In order to prevent spear phishing attacks, we must focus on raising awareness, limiting damage and being able to verify communication.
 I hope that, in future, efforts will be made not only to conduct the necessary awareness-raising campaigns and strong IT management, but also to encourage interaction between sender and recipient: to make clear arrangements on how you as a company will communicate internally and externally and what user-friendly cryptographic tools you will use in this regard.
-Attempts have already been made in this respect in the past, which – although technically solid – were all too often merely academic exercises without any follow-up because end users were not always technically literate.
+Attempts have already been made in this respect in the past, which – although technically solid – were all too often merely academic exercises without any follow-up because end-users were not always technically literate.

 Where phishing is concerned, one may not always raise a pedantic finger and shift the responsibility onto the shoulders of the “stupid end user” who opens the phishing message.
 This is a battle that we must fight on all fronts and it is vital that we understand the phishers’ techniques (and success ratio).
 I am convinced that companies such as Phished have an important role to play in this regard.